 Traction pads are a key part of the surfers' quiver.
-Installing a new surfboard grip requires attention to details, so that you don't blow your investment.
+Installing new surfboard grip requires attention to detail, so that you don't blow your investment.

 Surfboard traction pads can only be applied once.
-If your surf deck comes with a quality stick - traditionally 3M self-adhesive - it will stay in your board forever.
+If your surf deck comes with a quality stick - traditionally 3M self-adhesive - it will stay firmly fixed to your board forever.
 You do not want it to peel off in the first surf session.